hyonsok5/terraform-lunch2/README.md

    - CI/CD in GitHub Actions setting up
 1. GitHub Actions Secret used
 1. All Document & Commit Message must be written in english
+1. cli folder for azure cli command (/cli)
+   - No Version Control (Local Only)
+   - To make resource group, tf state storage